oskar-codes/oskar-codes.github.io/README.md

 # About me
 I’m a 15 years old web and game developer based in Zurich, Switzerland.
-I’m the main programmer at [@Artridge](https://twitter.com/ArtridgeGames), where I’ve worked on the projects available [here](https://artridge.itch.io).
+I’m the main programmer at [@Artridge](https://twitter.com/ArtridgeGames), where I work on the projects available [here](https://artridge.itch.io).

 # My projects
 ### Tile Swap